Tuesday, July 27, 2021

 https://www.youtube.com/watch?v=Q4mJHJO3bMw

-Episode 3: Pillar II -- Citizens Birthright Equity.
+Episode 3: Pillar II -- Citizen Birthright Equity.

 [Introduction] In this, third, episode, we introduce the second pillar of ‘Generalized Equity’ and of ‘Political-ECONOMIC DEMOCRACY’, which we have named ‘Citizens Birthright Equity’.